karlotness/nn-benchmark/README.md

 datasets with different compositions.

-For a copy of the archived data as used for our tests, see our record in the [NYU Faculty Digital Archive][nyuarchive].
+For a copy of the archived data as used for our tests, see our record in the [NYU Faculty Digital Archive][nyuarchive] (and optionally use [download.sh](download.sh) to retrieve them).
+See the records on the NYU Archive site for the licenses covering the downloaded files.
 For information on using these records, see the supplementary material in our NeurIPS paper which discusses the structure of the stored datasets.
 We have also made available electronic descriptions of the experiments we ran which can be used with the code here to rerun our experiments, or use our stored network weights for further analysis without retraining.

 ## Contents